Updated: Apr 29

 Article 15(1) says: The State shall not discriminate against any citizen on grounds only of religion, race, caste, sex, place of birth or any of them.
 [Prohibition of discrimination on grounds of religion, race, caste, sex or place of birth]

-Article 21 says: No person shall be deprived of his life or personal liberty except according to procedure established by law.
+Article 21 says: No person shall be deprived of his life or personal liberty except according to the procedure established by law.
 [Protection of life and personal liberty]

 Whereas Article 15(3) says: Nothing in this article shall prevent the State from making any special provision for women and children.